Ruuudy1/Lab-Report-2/LabReport3.md

-This command is a mix of -A (output lines after the line were the string of characters was found) and -B (output lines beforethe line were the string of characters was found) yet it provides the best of both commands.
+This command is a mix of -A (output lines after the line were the string of characters was found) and -B (output lines beforethe line were the string of characters was found) yet it provides the best of both commands.<h3>